We regularly update COVID-19 information. Feel free to check back frequently.

-Passports: If you have not yet applied for your passport, please do so immediately.
+Passports: If you have not yet applied for your passport, please do so as soon as possible.
 The US State Department has reported significant delays in processing applications and expedited service is currently suspended.

 Financial aid: The Office of Financial Aid and Scholarships will receive program budgets and participant information in the two months prior to your deadline to withdraw and begin the repackaging process at that point.

-Registration: All UCEAP fall 2020 students are now permitted to register for fall 2020 UC Merced courses in addition to their fall 2020 UCEAP program.
-This is a one-time exception to policy.
-At some point in June, 2020, students will likely need to decide to either drop their UCEAP fall 2020 participation or their UC Merced fall 2020 coursework.
+Registration: OIA will advocate on behalf of students to permit them to register for UC Merced courses overlapping their scheduled UCEAP program term.
+This would be a one-time exception to policy.
+At some point in shortly before departure, students will likely need to decide to either drop their UCEAP participation or their UC Merced coursework.

-Airfare: Students are advised to book their airfare after May 29.
+Airfare: Students are advised to book their airfare only after being advised to do so.
 Students should also get fully refundable, as programs may be suspended with little notice or see program calendar disruptions.
-Be sure to visit the MyEAP portal for the most current information regarding your program start date.
+Be sure to visit the UCEAP portal for the most current information regarding your program start date.
 Program budgets include the cost of refundable airfare.

 Health clearances: Appointments to visit your doctor may be difficult during this time.
 Please schedule an appointment right away and notify UCEAP if you cannot meet your deadline.